 Source: wallstreetmojo.com

-What to ask: How do they integrate the design work with business objectives?
+What to ask: How do they align design work with business objectives?

 Mobile-first design is indeed imperative in today's digital landscape.
 As of January 2025, 62.69% of global web traffic originates from mobile devices, highlighting the necessity for websites to function seamlessly on smaller screens.